mixpanel/sample-android-mixpanel-integration/README.md

 # Sample Android Application for Mixpanel Integration

-This repository contains a sample application demonstrating how you can use Mixpanel in your Android apps.
+This repository contains two sample applications demonstrating how you can use Mixpanel in your Android apps.

 ## Getting Started

-The sample application can be build using either Android Studio or Eclipse.
+The sample applications can be built using either Android Studio or Eclipse.

 ### Using Android Studio
 Integration in Android Studio is very simple.

 - Clone this git repository (the instructions are at the top of the page)
 - Within Android Studio, go to "File > Import Project"
-- Select the directory you just cloned.
+- Select either the SimpleMixpanelExample or AdvancedMixpanelExample folder.
 - When the gradle popup shows up, choose "use gradle default wrapper (recommended)" and click OK

 You should now be able to run the sample application